wanderdust/coin-cnn-webapp/readme.md

 # Installation instructions for windows

-Pytorch library will be difficult to install via `pip` using windows, that's why windows users might prefer using `conda` as their environment manager.
+Mostly the same installation but with a few differences.
 Before you start make sure you have `node.js` and `conda` or `miniconda` installed.

 ```
 $ git clone https://github.com/wanderdust/coin-cnn-webapp.git